jdlogan0/chordclash-dev-portfolio/README.md

 # Chord Clash Development

+**gameplay picture**

+Chord Clash is a two-player rhythm game where players deal damage to each other based on the accuracy of their hits, using powerups spawned during the games to gain advantages.
 I was on the tech team and worked on game logic and level design.
 My initial responsibilities included implementing a system for spawning notes timed to the rhythm of a song, moving the notes along a set path, and assessing player accuracy when hitting notes.

 ## Timing